tom-seidel/linktree-clone/README.md

 ## ✨ Features

 - ✅ **Responsive Design** – Works smoothly on all screen sizes.
 - 🛠️ **Easy Customization** – Just edit `index.html` to update your content.
 - 🧩 **No Dependencies** – Built with pure HTML, CSS, and JavaScript.
 - 🌙 **Dark Mode Support** – Automatically follows the system theme, with manual toggle option included.
+- 📤 **Built-in Share Modal** – Allows sharing of the entire page or individual links via a single, dynamic modal window.

 ---